All GLP-1 medications from licensed 503A pharmacies Browse Products

 Increased cravings for sweets or carbs can paradoxically mean you need more protein.
 When your body lacks amino acids, it sometimes sends hunger signals that feel like sugar cravings.
 Try reaching for protein first.

-Slow recovery from exercise suggests your muscles are not getting the building blocks they need.
-If you are strength training (which you should be on GLP-1), adequate protein is essential for muscle repair.
+Slow recovery from exercise suggests your muscles aren't getting the building blocks they need.
+If you're strength training (which you should be on GLP-1), adequate protein is important for muscle repair.

 If you notice these signs, talk to your provider.
 They may recommend adjusting your nutrition plan or adding a protein supplement.
 For a full approach to nutrition on GLP-1 medications, explore our for strategies that work alongside your treatment.